High order discretization schemes for stochastic volatility models: Introduction

-where $r$ the instantaneous interest rate, $(B_t)_{t\in[0,T]}$ and $(W_t)_{t\in[0,T]}$ are independent standard one-dimensional Brownian motions, $\rho\in[-1,1]$ is the correlation between the Brownian motions respectively driving the asset price and the process $(Y_t)_{t\in[0,T]}$ which solves a one-dimensional autonomous stochastic differential equation.
+where $(S_t)_{t\in[0,T]}$ is the asset price, $r$ the instantaneous interest rate, $(B_t)_{t\in[0,T]}$ and $(W_t)_{t\in[0,T]}$ are independent standard one-dimensional Brownian motions, $\rho\in[-1,1]$ is the correlation between the Brownian motions respectively driving the asset price and the process $(Y_t)_{t\in[0,T]}$ which solves a one-dimensional autonomous stochastic differential equation.
 The volatility process is $(f(Y_t))_{t\in[0,T]}$ where the transformation function $f$ is usually taken positive and strictly monotonic in order to ensure that the effective correlation between the stock price and the volatility keeps the same sign (the function $\sigma$ usually takes nonnegative values).
-This specification nests almost all the known stochastic volatility models:
+In the literature, the development of specific discretization schemes for stochastic volatility models has only received little attention.
+We mention nevertheless the work of Kahl and Jäckel \cite{KahlJackel} who discussed various numerical integration methods and proposed a simple scheme with order $1/2$ of strong convergence like the standard Euler scheme but with a smaller multiplicative constant.
+Also the numerical integration of the CIR process and of the Heston model received a particular attention because of the inadequacy of the Euler scheme due to the fact that both $f$ and $\sigma$ are equal to the square root function (see for example Deelstra and Delbaen \cite{DeelstraDelbaen}, Alfonsi \cite{Alfonsi}, Kahl and Schurz \cite{KahlSchurz}, Andersen \cite{Andersen1}, Berkaoui \textit{et al.} \cite{BossyDiop}, Ninomiya and Victoir \cite{NinomiyaVictoir}, Lord \textit{et al.} \cite{LordKoekoekVanDijk}, Alfonsi \cite{Alfonsi2}).
+An exact simulation technique for the Heston model was also proposed by Broadie and Kaya \cite{BroadieKaya}.

+In the present paper, we assume that the functions $f$, $\sigma$ and $b$ are smooth which means that we do not deal with the Heston model where $f(y)=\sqrt{y}, \,b(y)=\kappa(\theta-y)$ and $\sigma(y)=\nu\sqrt{y}$.
+As an example of stochastic volatility models that fall within the scope of our study, let us mention

-\begin{itemize} \item Hull\&White \citeyear{HullWhite} model ($\rho=0$) and Wiggins \citeyear{Wiggins} ($\rho \neq 0$)
+\begin{itemize} \item Hull\&White \cite{HullWhite} model ($\rho=0$) and Wiggins \cite{Wiggins} ($\rho \neq 0$)